 English and Spanish

 How will the school describe and explain (1) the curriculum at the school (2) the forms of assessment used to measure student progress (3) the achievement levels students are expected to obtain?
+(4) in all applicable languages?

 The School will host parent evenings to explain the requirements and achievement levels on specific state assessments.
 These parent evenings are grade level specific.